LCC-CIT/CS235AM-Demos/README.md

     * v0: Two activities with just one pair of layouts for portrait orientation
     * v1: Same as v0, but with LaunchMode of FrontActivity set to SingleInstance
     * v2: Same as v1, but using fragments for large and normal screen sizes and both orientations
-    * v3: Same as v2, but fragments are loaded programmatically instead of statically (not done yet)
+    * v3: Same as v2, but fragments are loaded programmatically instead of statically
   * GuessMyNumber (not working yet)
 * App that saves activity state using OnSaveInstanceState
  * ToDo-SaveInstanceState, uses XmlSerializer to save and restore object state